ZJCODE/Multi-Agent-Framework/README.md

 # persona is not needed for Dify agent, it already has its own persona
 ```

-or create websoket agent like this (can DIY your own agent service)
+or connect a websocket agent like this.

 ```python
 agent = Agent(name="assistant",